 For decades, women have been told to take calcium supplements to build strong bones.
-Many health professionals dismiss the value of multivitamins but have been enthusiastic about supplemental calcium.
-The idea has been that this would help build bone and prevent fractures, even though there is no evidence that this is effective.
+Many health professionals dismissed the value of multivitamins but were enthusiastic about supplemental calcium.
+The idea was that this would help build bone and prevent fractures, even though there is no evidence that this is effective.
 (You can read more about that here.)

 Most people think of calcium supplements as safe.
 In fact, there are lots of foods and beverages that are fortified with extra calcium.
 Some experts worry, however, that supplemental calcium may not be as innocuous as it seems.